amdeb/amdeb-amazon/README.md

 amdeb-amazon
 ============

-This is an Odoo module that integrate Odoo with Amazon Marketplace Web Service (MWS).
+This is an Odoo module that integrates Odoo with Amazon Marketplace Web Service (MWS).
 It supports the following functions:

 * Product Synchronization